Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 The Tiger Trail School students will benefit from multi-tiered systems of support.

-Performance Objective 2: INTERVENTIONS: By June 2024, The Tiger Trail School will implement interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: INTERVENTIONS: By June 2026, The Tiger Trail School will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures

-Strategy 1: Provide a paraprofessional for assisting the teachers in the implementation of a developmental appropriate pre-kindergarten program including student instructional lessons and interventions which meet the social, emotional, physical, and intellectual needs of all students.
+Strategy 1: Provide a paraprofessional to support teachers in implementing a developmentally appropriate prekindergarten program, including instruction and interventions that address students' social, emotional, physical, and intellectual needs.

 Strategy's Expected Result/Impact: Paraprofessionals will assist all students in meeting or exceeding behavior and academic expectations.